DOCTOR'S GUIDE TO NATURAL WEIGHT LOSS

 Dietary Supplement Weight Loss Aids

 This section contains an overview of popular dietary supplement products determined to be useful weight loss and weight maintenance aids.
 These supplement diet aids may help you stick to a calorie-reduced diet, or increase the amount of fat lost while on a calorie restricted diet.
 Always consult your doctor prior to starting a weight loss program.
 Also, be sure to involve your doctor in every aspect of your weight loss program.
+The following table provides a quick summary of some notable nutritional weight loss aids and ingredients found on the shelves.
+Refer to the product labels for use instructions or contact the manufacturer of the particular product you are interested in using as a weight loss aid.

 Ingredients Comments